 In addition, RGA is subject to a supervisory college, conducted by its group supervisor the Missouri Department of Commerce and Insurance ("MDCI").
 The supervisory college is comprised of insurance regulators of the major jurisdictions in which RGA has established insurance branches and subsidiaries.
 Since the inception of the supervisory college in October 2012, the MDCI has conducted regular in-person supervisory college meetings in addition to numerous regulator-only conference calls.
 These meetings bring about requests for information from RGA's regulators as they monitor RGA's solvency, governance and overall management.
-While the supervisory college has the ability to impose limitations on the activities of the insurance subsidiaries of RGA, particularly since RGA has met the requirements to become an internationally active insurance group, no such limitations have been imposed to date.
+While the supervisory college has the ability to impose limitations on the activities of the insurance subsidiaries of RGA, particularly since RGA has been designated by its group supervisor as an Internationally Active Insurance Group ("IAIG"), no such limitations have been imposed to date.
 The existence of the supervisory college generally helps RGA's regulators understand its business to a greater degree and encourages a more global view by RGA of its own regulation.